When to Harvest Vegetables: A to Z Garden Guide for Peak Flavor

 Chard

 Harvest the outer leaves of chard when the plants are sturdy and well established.
-Always leave a few leaves behind to encourage continual growth throughout the season.
+Always leave a few young leaves in the crown to encourage continued growth through the summer and into fall.

 Corn